50 big and small things worth getting rid of this spring

 Old mattresses

-According to many experts, mattresses need to be changed every 5-10 years, but it all depends on how carefully he was looked after, cleaned and turned over.
-If you are worse off falling asleep, sleeping, and waking up, then maybe it's time to change the mattress.
+According to many experts, mattresses need to be changed every 5-10 years, but it all depends on how carefully it was looked after, cleaned and turned over.
+If you're having trouble falling asleep or waking up during sleep, it might be time to change your mattress.

 On the subject: Lifehacks for the hostess, who will drastically change your life